otrv4/otrv4/architecture-decisions/016-prekey-server.md

 in regard to this attack than OTRv3?
 Can we add recommendations to the spec to make sure client implementations are extra careful with how they handle fingerprints in the non-interactive case?

-#### Things to consider

-- All the previous scenarios but in the context of having prekey messages with different instance tags in each group of candidates to delivery.

-   * What if there are prekey messages with the same instance tag on different groups?
-   * What if there are prekey messages with different instance tags on the same group?

-  In scenarios 3 and 4, if the pre-key messages received by the RESPONDER have the same instance tag, they may need to decide which of the prekeys to use.
-  Otherwise multiple OTR conversations will be established with the same INITIATOR.
-It may be problematic to both.

 ### Decision